bloomberg/chef-umami/README.md

 ### Integration Tests

-Using either Serverspec or Inspec (coming soon), `umami` writes integration tests for all the resources it has found.
+`umami` writes Inspec-type integration tests for all the resources it has found.

 ### Spec Files